 - access to suitable project management in both the developmental and operational phases of the project

-- that project risks have been identified and strategies are in place to manage them.
+- that project risks have been identified and strategies are in place to manage them

 Step 4: Approval process

-Successful applicants will be required to enter into a funding agreement with RDV detailing all funding obligations and conditions.
+Successful applicants will be required to enter into a Grant Agreement with RDV, detailing all funding obligations and conditions.

-The funding agreement is a legally enforceable document that clearly defines the obligations of both parties.
-The funding agreement aims to protect the Victorian Government’s interests and to ensure the efficient and effective use of public money.
+Grant Agreements are legally enforceable documents that clearly set out the obligations of both parties.
+The Grant Agreement aims to protect the Victorian Government’s interests and the efficient and effective use of public money.

 - describe the purpose for which the funding must be used